 The Look.
 You know what I mean.
 Every parent has one.
-And when used correctly it can stop a child dead in his tracks.
+And when used correctly it can stop a child dead in their tracks.

 But we don’t just have one look, we have lots of them — some stop kids from doing stuff, others egg them on.